-As detailed throughout this petition, quality teaching and learning takes place through the implementation of the ICEF Teacher Effectiveness Framework, the adoption of Common Core aligned curriculum and strategies, intensive professional development, and the ICEF-Wide Assessment system.
+As detailed throughout this petition, quality teaching and learning takes place through the adoption of Common Core aligned curriculum and strategies, intensive professional development, and the ICEF-Wide Assessment system.
 Instructional decisions are based on student performance data and teachers work closely in professional learning teams to reflect on how best to meet the needs of students.
-IVEA seeks to create small communities of learning where stable, close, mutually respectful relationships with adults and peers are considered fundamental for intellectual development and personal growth.
+IVMA seeks to create small communities of learning where stable, close, mutually respectful relationships with adults and peers are considered fundamental for intellectual development and personal growth.
 Additionally, we are also committed to teach a core academic program that utilizes research-based instructional practices and promotes artistic, scientific, and mathematical literacy, as well as critical thinking and reasoning.